Schematic showing an underfloor hydronic heating and cooling system with a heat pump.

 Air movement alone can make you feel 3 to 4 degrees cooler.
 However for heating, it is better radiated without air movement.
 Hydronic air-to-water heat pumps work this way.
 They use water to transfer heat from an outdoor heat pump to wall mounted radiator panels or though underfloor pipes.
 These systems then gently radiate heat into your room.

-For a two storey house, consider radiant hydronic heat pumps on the ground floor because heat rises and RCACs on the first floor because cool air falls.
+For a two storey house, consider radiant hydronic heat pumps on the ground floor, because heat rises.
+Install RCACs on the first floor, because cool air falls.

-For a single storey house, consider RCACs for your bedrooms with hydronic heat pumps for your kitchen and living rooms.
+For a single storey house, consider RCACs for your bedrooms with hydronic heat pumps for your kitchen and open spaces.

 Types of Air Conditioners